pulp/pulp_container/docs/tech-preview.rst

 The following features are currently being released as part of a tech preview:

-* Build an OCI image from a Containerfile
+* Building an OCI image from a Containerfile.
 * Support for hosting Flatpak content in OCI format.
+* Pull-through caching (i.e., proxy cache) for upstream registries.